Yaël Nazé: Career

 At the astrophysics center of the University of Liège, Yaël Nazé engages in research to create new observation satellites and "analyses data from different international observatories.

 She particularly focuses on massive stars, which start their life as objects with spectral types O and B, and then evolve notably as Wolf-Rayet stars or Luminous Blue Variables.
 Her work aims at constraining the properties of these stars, notably their strong stellar winds.
 Her work was publicized through several press releases.

 For example, she led or collaborated to several studies examining the X-ray emission of Zeta Puppis, one of the nearest massive stars to Earth.
 In 2013, she analyzed XMM-Newton data "spread over a decade to study variability in the X-ray emission."
 The project confirmed "the winds from massive stars are not simply a uniform breeze,..., but also reveal hundreds of thousands of individual hot and cool pieces."
 Collaborating with You-Hua Chu, she also identified wind-blown bubbles in the Magellanic Clouds and also characterized ultra-hot nebulae ionized by extreme Wolf-Rayet stars.

 Using various X-ray telescopes, she pinpointed the high-energy properties of several classes of massive stars, such as magnetic massive stars, Be stars, evolved massive stars, or massive binaries in which the stellar winds collide.
-As an example of the latter category, in 2007, she and her colleagues used data collected between 2000 and 2005 from the XMM-Newton observatory and the Chandra X-ray Observatory to "discovered the collision of winds in" the massive system HD 5980 - it was the first extragalactic case securely identified.
+As an example of the latter category, in 2007, she and her colleagues used data collected between 2000 and 2005 from the XMM-Newton observatory and the Chandra X-ray Observatory to "discovered the collision of winds in" the massive system HD 5980 – it was the first extragalactic case securely identified.
 They examined the binary star again in 2016 and were surprised to find that it "was two and a half times brighter than a decade earlier, and its X-ray emission was even more energetic."
 The team could understand this surprising observation thanks to a changing cooling regime, a new one having been proposed theoretically just before.
 The hypothesis is that "when stellar winds collide, the shocked material releases plenty of X-rays.
 However, if the hot matter radiates too much light, it rapidly cools, the shock becomes unstable and the X-ray emission dims.
-But by 2016, the shock had relaxed and the instabilities had diminished, allowing the X-ray emission to rise eventually.”
-In the same way, in 2011, Nazé led the team that used data from the XMM-Newton observatory and the Neil Gehrels Swift Observatory to examine the x-ray emissions produced by collisions of stellar winds in the Cyg OB2 #9 binary star system in the "Cygnus star-forming region".
+But by 2016, the shock had relaxed and the instabilities had diminished, allowing the X-ray emission to rise eventually."
+In the same way, in 2011, Nazé led the team that used data from the XMM-Newton observatory and the Neil Gehrels Swift Observatory to examine the X-ray emissions produced by collisions of stellar winds in the Cyg OB2 No. 9 binary star system in the "Cygnus star-forming region".
+Among Be stars, she has particularly focused her work on Gamma Cas and its analogs, in which an ultra-hot plasma emit bright and hard X-rays: in 2026, she pinpointed the origin of this emission to accretion onto a white dwarf companion of the Be star.

 Since October 2019, Yaël Nazé has been a permanent Senior Research Associate at the National Fund for Scientific Research (FNRS) researcher.